benhowdle89/js-idioms/_posts/2014-11-18-using-recursion-and-closures-to-generate-unique-ids.markdown

 ---
 layout: post
-title:  "Using recursion to generate a unique ID"
+title:  "Using recursion and closures to generate a unique ID"
 date:   2014-11-05 18:25:31
 ---